 Once the contractor has been selected and the funds have been obligated, the Agency, the applicant, the designer (if applicable), and the contractor should hold a pre-construction conference.
 The purpose of the conference is to ensure that each party understands their respective roles and responsibilities.
 The parties should review the drawings and specifications to make sure everyone understands the scope of work, construction/thermal standards, environmental mitigation requirements, materials, inspection, change orders, and payment procedures.
-In addition, the contractor must be advised that should human remains, historic or cultural resources be uncovered during excavation or site development, all work must be stopped until an additional environmental analysis is completed.
+In addition, the contractor must be advised that should human remains, historical or cultural resources be uncovered during excavation or site development, all work must be stopped until an additional environmental analysis is completed.

-For new construction or rehabilitation, the Loan Originator should provide Exhibits F and G of RD Instruction 1924-A to the contractor at or before the preconstruction conference.
+For new construction or rehabilitation, the Loan Originator should provide Exhibits F and G of RD Instruction 1924-A to the contractor at or before the pre-construction conference.
 These exhibits give details on the completion assurance (surety) that the contractor can elect to obtain.
-The Loan Originator also should provide the "Equal Employment Is The Law" poster, which explains the requirements of applicable fair labor standard laws to the contractor to post at the work site.

 The Loan Originator should prepare an agenda before the meeting and take minutes during the meeting.
 All parties should review and sign these minutes to indicate their approval.
-The Loan Originator may use Form RD 1924-16, Record of Pre-Construction Conference, or Attachment 12-F as a basis for preparing the agenda and recording the minutes.
+The Loan Originator may use Form RD 1924-16, Record of Pre-Construction Conference, or Attachment 12-F (for 504's) as a basis for preparing the agenda and recording the minutes.